spacemeshos/docs/docs/experimental/node-split.md

 2. Backup all local.sql* files.
 3. Edit the configuration by adding the required flags as listed above (`node-service-address` and `json-rpc-listener`)
 4. Start the smesher-service as you'd start a normal go-spacemesh node just by adding `smeshing` as the first argument: `go-spacemesh smeshing <other arguments>`
-5. If you're satisfied with the setup, you can delete all state.sql files as the smesher-service is not using them. (there is no need to keep the whole state locally)
+5. If you're satisfied with the setup, you can delete all state.sql files since the smeshing service does not need the whole state.
+However, note that the smeshing service will recreate state.sql files and keep the data it needs to operate, but it will maintain only a minimal subset of the data.

 :::note